-You're going to fall head over heels for my Traditional Italian Chicken Cacciatore!
-It's a savory, rustic, one-pot chicken stew simmered in a Dutch oven with tomatoes, peppers, and onions and served over pasta.
+You’re going to fall head over heels for my traditional Chicken Cacciatore recipe!
+It’s a savory, rustic, one-pot chicken stew simmered in a Dutch oven with tomatoes, peppers, and onions and served over pasta.
 This recipe will be your new favorite for family dinners.

-I'm certainly no expert, but I would have to say that Italian is possibly one of the most varied cuisines in the world.
-It has so much variety with recipes that range from Baked Spaghetti to Tuscan Minestrone, and of course my Jumbo Meatballs and Spaghetti.
+I’m certainly no expert, but I would have to say that Italian is possibly one of the most varied cuisines in the world.
+It has so much variety with recipes that range from Baked Spaghetti to Tuscan Minestrone, and of course, these Jumbo Meatballs and Spaghetti.
 You just can’t go wrong with Italian cuisine!

-Since I was in the mood for something Italian recently, I took out my big Dutch oven and made a traditional Chicken Cacciatore which is simply a rustic, slow-cooked Italian chicken stew!
-My recipe may be a little different than most since it doesn't have wine in it.
+My cacciatore recipe may be a little different than most since it doesn’t have wine in it.
 But even without the wine, this recipe will knock your socks off!

 What is “Cacciatore?”